MileHacker Logo

 • Electronic Bus Cards: The main payment system is through rechargeable electronic cards like "Jaha" or "Más" cards, available at kiosks plus large food stores.

-• Cash: Some older buses could still accept cash, but having an electronic card is best for convenience.
+• Cash: Certain older buses may still accept cash, but having an electronic card is best for convenience.

 • Fare: A single bus fare is about Gs.
 3,400 (US$0.45), an economical choice.